Looking for the best things to do in Cradle Mountain? You’ve come to the right place!

 Tasmania is one of the best places to see wombats in the wild, and Cradle Mountain is home to a large concentration of them.

-But I’m not going to lie, I was expecting to see wombats left, right, and center – especially considering that I had completed most of the Cradle Mountain walking trails.
+But I’m not going to lie, I was expecting to see wombats all over the place – especially considering that I had completed most of the Cradle Mountain walking trails.

 Stay in a cozy cabin